 3. Streamline Communications Management

-According to American Trucking Associations, trucks in the United States moved 10.8 billion tons of freight in 2017.
+According to Markets Insider, trucks in the United States moved 10.8 billion tons of freight in 2017.
 With that much movement, communication is vital – from managers to employees and vice-versa.
 That’s why hundreds of logistics companies rely on Connecteam to deliver streamlined internal communication.

 - Real-time Push Notifications and Updates: managers can send formal and informal announcements, like safety alerts, a letter from the CEO, travel updates, reminders to complete a report, new uniform codes, and more.